MicrosoftDocs/learn/learn-pr/wwl-azure/manage-git-branches-workflows/includes/3-explore-feature-branch-workflow.md

 This workflow helps organize and track branches focused on business domain feature sets.

-Other Git workflows, like the Git Forking Workflow and the Gitflow Workflow, are repo-focused and can use the Git Feature Branch Workflow to manage their branching models.
+Other Git workflows, like the Git Forking Workflow and the Gitflow Workflow, are repo-focused and can use the Git Feature Branch Workflow to manage their branching models.<br>